 Knowing your actions could be the reason your pup is being rushed to puppy hospital, isn’t a nice thought!
 As a doggy owner, you should be aware of what is and isn’t good for your pet (we hope), but sometimes, our furry friends get a little mischievous, and end up in places they shouldn’t... and eating things they shouldn't!

-Easter is approaching, which brings with it a large number of sweet candies - including chocolate!
+With various holidays approaching, these notoriously bring with them a large number of sweet candies - including chocolate!

 We have all heard about how toxic it can be, but do we know why?
 Even though you may have found your dog on more than one occasion demolishing a box of truffles and having no reaction, this doesn’t mean that chocolate is okay for dogs – it just means you were lucky.